thinhdanggroup/spring_grpc_http/README.md

+## Description

-# Simple example about How to build GRpc and Http API with Spring
+This project is a simple example about How to build GRpc and Http API with Spring.

 More detail about this project at [here](https://thinhdanggroup.github.io/spring-grpc-http/)